OpenTreeOfLife/files.opentreeoflife.org/README.md

 ====

-The site is currently deployed on ot10.opentreeoflife.org (a.k.a devapi.opentreeoflife.org), with a web root directory there of ~opentree/files.opentreeoflife.org/.
+The site is currently deployed on ot10.opentreeoflife.org (a.k.a devapi.opentreeoflife.org), with a web root directory of ~opentree/files.opentreeoflife.org/.
+The web root is a git checkout of the files.opentreeoflife.org github repository.

 There are two kinds of files in this tree on ot10: "large" and "small".

+1. The small files - mostly index.html files - are maintained in the
+files.opentreeoflife.org github repository.
-The large files (e.g. versions of OTT or the synthetic tree) are simply copied from wherever they originate to the appropriate place on ot10.
+2. The large files (e.g. versions of OTT or the synthetic tree) are simply copied from wherever they originate to the appropriate place in this tree.
+They are backed up elsewhere (currently varela.csail.mit.edu).

-The small files - mostly index.html files - are mirrored manually in the opentree repo on github.
-These can be updated on ot10 in any of three ways:
+The small files can be updated on ot10 in any of three ways:

-### Push method 1

-Clone the opentree repository, or make sure it's up to date ('git pull').
-Update the small files you want to change in your local clone, under deploy/files.opentreeoflifeorg/.
-Then copy files into place on ot10 using scp or rsync:

-    scp -p foo/index.html opentree@ot10.opentreeoflife.org:files.opentreeoflife.org/foo/

-Commit your local changes, push to a branch, and submit a pull request.

-### Push method 2
+### Push method

-May be better for more complicated changes.
-As above, clone or update the opentree repo.
-Update the small files you want to change in your local clone, under deploy/files.opentreeoflifeorg/, and then do

-    cd opentree/deploy
-    ./push.sh -c ../../deployed-systems/development/devapi.config files

-(Be sure you give the 'files' command.)

-This assumes you've checked out the deployed-systems repo in a sibling directory of where the opentree repo is checked out.

-Commit your local changes, push, and submit a pull request.
+Clone the files.opentreeoflife.org repository locally, or bring it up to date if you've already cloned it ('git pull').
+Update the small files you want to change in your local clone and commit to the master branch on github (with a pull request, if you like).
+Then refresh the web site from github by logging in to ot10 and doing 'git pull' in the ~opentree/files.opentreeoflife.org directory.

 ### Pull method

 Edit the files in place on ot10.
-Then copy them using scp from ot10 into your local checkout of the opentree repo.
-Commit, push, PR.
+Then copy them using scp from ot10 back to your local checkout of the files.opentreeoflife.org repo.
+Branch, commit, push, PR.

 ### Checking your markdown